juanmf/RedmineIssueImporter/README.md

 ```

 You are welcome to implement any entity (Users, Projects, etc.) from the Redmine [API](http://www.redmine.org/projects/redmine/wiki/Rest_api)
-then all you need to do is adapt the [Config/Config.yml] to map its your CSV to the right Entities fields (one sheet could map to several Entities at ones).
+then all you need to do is adapt the [Config/Config.yml] to map your CSV to the right Entities fields (one sheet could map to several Entities at ones).